dirkjasmit/EegBatchExtractApp/README.md

 ### EegBatchExtractApp copyright

-(C) Dirk Smit and Danae Mitsea except functions credited below.
+All main application code and helper functions except functions credited below: (C) Dirk Smit and Danae Mitsea All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: